Nicola Bartolini

 Nicola Bartolini (born 7 February 1996) is an Italian artistic gymnast.
 He is the 2021 World Champion and 2021 European bronze medalist on floor exercise.
-Bartolini's early career was plagued with injury as a shoulder injury and subsequent surgery made him unable to compete at the 2016 Olympic Games.
+He represented Italy at the 2024 Summer Olympics.

 Gymnastics career

-2014
+2014–2018

 Bartolini competed at the 2014 European Championships in the junior division.
 He helped Italy finish fifth as a team and individually he finished eighth in the all-around and on floor exercise and fifth on vault.

 Bartolini competed at the 2014 World Championships where he helped Italy finish 13th as a team during qualifications.
 He did not advance to any individual finals.

-2015–18

-Between 2015 and 2018 he participated in the 2015 World Championships but injuries prevented him from taking part in Rio 2016 and other competitions.
+Between 2015 and 2018 he competed at the 2015 European Games, the 2015 World Championships, and two World Cups.
+In May 2016 Bartolini injured his shoulder and required immediate surgery.

-2019
+2019–2021

-He took part in the European Championships 2019 and finished eighth on floor exercise and sixth on the vault.
-In 2019 he underwent shoulder surgery for a second time.
+Bartolini competed at the 2019 European Championships and finished eighth on floor exercise and sixth on vault.
+Later in the year he competed at the 2019 World Championships.
+The following month he underwent shoulder surgery for a second time.